microsoft/griffel/apps/website/docs/react/guides/limitations.md

 ### Workarounds

-- Use variants enumeration.
+- Enumerate variants.
 If you know values in advance and a set is limited the best option is to enumerate them.

   ```jsx
   const useClasses = makeStyles({